alexandrglm/myLearningCorner/z80asmmooc/README.md

   - System architectures.
   - Assembly - Machine code.
   - Detox the brain by working with base numbers' conversions (Base10 to Base16, Base16 to Base2, ...)

+#### Why using English?
+Although the course is Spanish language located, and even my uncountable mistakes when using English (something you may forgive me, or not 🙈🙈🙈), I firmely believe that making mistakes, like having a bad day, also helps in any learning process.

 ### What can I expect for?